 So, according to this Scripture, a brother or sister in the Body of Christ can in a sense, “receive” information for another, as given by inspiration from God and representing a form of guidance which can help to bring understanding, encouragement, or wisdom.
 Then if the “word” given is indeed divinely inspired, it will be restorative in nature and not conflict with what is found in Scriptures.
 (Good to know when discerning the nature or source of a message given.)

 How many such “divine encounters” have come and gone, maybe at times unrecognized throughout our life?
 Upon evaluating these experiences, it appears that the ways which God can use to bring a fresh “Word” to His people in a time of need may indeed be endless.
-His loving “interventions” which bring confirmation or comfort, are ever creative.
-Perhaps we can learn to remain alert to all of the “gifts” through which God in His mercy, ministers His “Word” to us, as we go through life.
+His loving “interventions” bringing confirmation or comfort are ever creative.
+Perhaps we can learn to remain alert to all of the “gifts” that God in His mercy brings to us, as we go through life.

-So, in like manner, here at Message of the Lighthouse, we will honor this tradition and present Scripture verses to confirm the material we offer, thereby doing our utmost to maintain this necessary discipline in our study and teaching methods.
+So, in like manner, you will notice that the BTC Guided Study Experience content reflects this tradition and presents Scripture verses to confirm the material being offered, thereby doing the utmost to maintain this necessary discipline.

 “Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.”
 1 John 4:1 (KJV)

 Also, if a life experience is shared or an opinion given, it will be stated as such and not represented as “The Word,” though it may be that others can still gain from the testimony.

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works.”
 2 Timothy 3:16-17 (KJV)